 My calling in life is to stand at the intersection, and open people to the possibilities of life.
 It is my passion and my pleasure to serve at the Ipswich Unitarian Meeting House as their congregational minister.
 My great loves in ministry include worship leadership, preaching and teaching, and pastoral care.
 I have been in post since March 2016.

-It was in that chapel I began considering questions of religion and spirituality meaningfully, but it did not come close to scratching my very deep itch.
+It was in that chapel I began considering questions of faith and spirituality meaningfully, but it did not come close to scratching my very deep itch.
 In Six Form College, finally given the freedom to roam without constraint, I discovered and entered a warm Pentecostal Church.
 Being part of that community, and entering the religious conversation, I felt inexorably drawn towards Church ministry, and therefore reoriented my life in that direction.
-The theological heavy lifting began for me at the London School of Theology (formally the London Bible College) where I did my first degree.
+The theological heavy lifting began for me at the London School of Theology where I did my first degree.
 While there I debated my fellow pupils endlessly into the night and began to appreciate that my theological inclination lay in a broader and more inclusive direction.